Parliamentary.ai

 Groups Affected

-- Parents: Parents of children and young people who commit offenses could face criminal charges and penalties.
+• Parents: Parents of children and young people who commit offences could face prosecution and penalties.

-- The Courts and Justice System: The bill would lead to an increased workload for courts and law enforcement agencies.
+• The Justice System: The bill could lead to an increased workload for courts and law enforcement.

 Powered by nyModel